james868198/nuxt-Avalon-client/README.md

 //vote Y or N - Vote for deciding whether mission is proceeding or not.
 //quest player id - Quest a player to join the mission.
+//unquest player id - Remove a player from the mission.
 //action S or F - Make mission success or fail
 //assassinate player id - Assassinate the player whom you think is Merlin.